paezha/genuary2023/2022-01-04_Intersections/README.md

 #> Loading required package: ggplot2
-library(ggplot2) # Create Elegant Data Visualisations Using the Grammar of Graphics library(glue) # Interpreted String Literals library(MexBrewer) # Color Palettes Inspired by Works of Mexican Muralists
+library(ggplot2) # Create Elegant Data Visualisations Using the Grammar of Graphics library(glue) # Interpreted String Literals library(MetBrewer) # Color Palettes Inspired by Works at the Metropolitan Museum of Art library(MexBrewer) # Color Palettes Inspired by Works of Mexican Muralists
+#> Registered S3 method overwritten by 'MexBrewer':
+#>   method        from
+#>   print.palette MetBrewer
 ```

 ## Generate a random seed